Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The VBA Code Line by Line.

-Let us take a closer look at each line of code of the frmInstanceTest() function.
-Even though hints are given on each line of code, explaining a few things here will make them more clear to you.
-We will start with the first two Dim Statements.
+Let’s take a closer look at each line of code in the frmInstanceTest() function.
+While brief hints are already included within the code, explaining a few points in detail will make them clearer.
+We’ll begin with the first two Dim statements.

 Dim frm As New Form_frmEmployees